-In accordance with Act No. 116/2021 the Fund is authorized to invest in derivatives provided that they are within the Fund's investment authorizations, cf. particularly Article 64 (2.5 and 2.6), Article 66 (2) and Article 74 of the Act.
+In accordance with Act No. 116/2021 the fund is authorized to invest in derivatives provided that they are within the fund's investment limits, cf. particularly Article 64 (2.5 and 2.6), Article 66 and Article 74 of the Act.

-The Fund is authorized to use derivatives for up to 25% of the fund's assets to implement the fund's investment policy by taking a position in the underlying financial instrument of the relevant derivative.

-Only forward and futures are used for position taking in equities and stock indices.
-If price developments in the market are very inefficient, the fund may lose the amount of the price change of the agreement.
-If derivatives are used, the fund shall have in liquid funds the amount that it can lose at most due to the derivative contract, i.e. which corresponds to the value of the underlying asset of the derivative contract.
+It is permitted to use derivatives for purposes other than currency hedging for up to 25% of the Fund's assets in compliance with the fund's investment policy through position-taking in the underlying financial instruments of the relevant derivatives.
+Forwards and futures are only used for position-taking in equities and equities indices.
+If market prices develop negatively, the fund may lose the equivalent amount of the price change on the contract.
+If using derivatives for purposes other than foreign exchange hedges the sub-fund must have in cash the maximum that amount the sub-fund can lose on the derivatives contract, i.e. corresponding to the value of the assets underlying the derivatives contract.

-The Fund is unauthorized to bind more than 10% of its assets in securities and money market instruments issued by the same issuer, cf. Article 67 (1) of Act No. 116/2021.
-If the Fund invests more than 5% in securities issued by the same issuer, the total of such investments cannot amount to more than 40% of its assets, cf. Article 67 (3) of Act No. 116/2021.
+The fund is therefore not authorized to invest more than 10% of its assets in securities and money market instruments issued by the same issuer.
+Moreover, if the fund invests more than 5% in securities issued by the same issuer, the total of these investments may not exceed 40% of its assets according to Article 67 (3) of Act No. 116/2021.